 [NOTE: This form should be completed in accordance with Part C and Part D of the postgraduate guide by the supervisor(s) when the candidate informs the supervisor(s) of his/her anticipated submission of the dissertation for examination.
-This form must also be signed by the departmental chairperson as the suggestion of examiners must be done via the departmental chairperson.
-Please note that it must be determined by the supervisor(s) or the departmental chairperson whether the suggested examiners would be available to examine prior to the submission of this form to the chairperson of the Research Committee.]
+The supervisor(s) submit(s) the form (once the availability of the examiners has been established by the supervisor(s)) to the departmental chairperson, who then circulates the form in the department.
+Once the examiners are recommended by the department, the departmental chairperson submits the form to the chairperson of the Research Committee.]